shaunpwilkinson/aphid/README.md

-# profile
+# aphid
-Profile hidden Markov models for sequence analysis
+Analysis with profile hidden Markov models
 Package in development